Peshawar: Religion

-In recent years, Peshawar district hosts up to 20% of all Afghan refugees in Pakistan.
-In 2005, Peshawar district was home to 611,501 Afghan refugees — who constituted 19.7% of the district's total population.
-Peshawar's immediate environs were home to large Afghan refugee camps, with Jalozai camp hosting up to 300,000 refugees in 2001 – making it the largest refugee camp in Asia at the time.

-Afghan refugees began to be frequently accused of involvement with terrorist attacks that occurred during Pakistan's war against radical Islamists.
-By 2015 the Pakistani government adopted a policy to repatriate Afghan refugees, including many who had spent their entire life in Pakistan.
-The policy of repatriation was also encouraged by the government of Afghanistan, though many refugees had not registered themselves in Pakistan.
-Unregistered refugees returning to Afghanistan without their old Afghan identification documents now have no official status in Afghanistan either.

 Economy

 Peshawar's economic importance has historically been linked to its privileged position at the entrance to the Khyber Pass – the ancient travel route by which most trade between Central Asia and the Indian subcontinent passed.
 Peshawar's economy also benefited from tourism in the mid-20th century, as the city formed a crucial part of the Hippie trail.

 Peshawar's estimated monthly per capita income was ₨55,246 in 2015, compared to ₨117,924 in Islamabad, and ₨66,359 in Karachi.
 Peshawar's surrounding region is also relatively poor − Khyber Pakhtunkhwa's cities on average have an urban per capita income that is 20% less than Pakistan's national average for urban residents.

 Peshawar was noted by the World Bank in 2014 to be at the helm of a nationwide movement to create an ecosystem for entrepreneurship, freelance jobs, and technology.
 The city has been host to the World Bank assisted Digital Youth Summit — an annual event to connect the city and province's youths to opportunities in the digital economy.
 The 2017 event hosted 100 speakers including several international speakers, and approximately 3,000 delegates in attendance.